marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 * Yes: Turn on Location History
 * No: Enable Location History

-We'll throw one more tip (into the mix) that's more common in UX writing.
+We'll throw in one tip that's specific to UX writing.

 #### Ask questions rather than always giving commands